Scottish football updates amid coronavirus pandemic

 - Brechin City, who backed the SPFL motion, finished bottom of the table but the cancellation of the play-offs mean they stay up.
 A fans' fundraising page more than doubled its target.
 The club used the government's furlough scheme to honour players contracts.

-- Cove Rangers manager Paul Hartley has signed a new extended deal to remain in charge of the club until the summer of 2025.
+- Cove Rangers have instructed lawyers to act for them after Hearts launched a legal challenge aimed to having all promotions scrapped.
+Manager Paul Hartley has signed a new extended deal until summer 2025.
 The Aberdeen club "welcomed" the decision to award them the title in their first season in the SPFL.
 Cove placed all staff on the government's job retention scheme for three months.
 They confirmed midfielders Fraser Fyvie and Jamie Masson and defender Daniel Higgins had agreed contract extensions.

 - Cowdenbeath confirmed they voted in favour of the SPFL's season-ending proposal.
 The club, fourth in League Two, said they could not sell season tickets until they knew which division they would be in.